Princess Lalla Salma of Morocco

-Princess Lalla Salma (born Salma Bennani, سلمى بناني; 10 May 1978) is the former wife of Mohammed VI of Morocco.
-They married in 2002, and she became the first wife of a Moroccan ruler to have been publicly acknowledged.
-She was last seen in an official capacity in December 2017, and it was later on reported, in 2018, that she and Mohammed VI had divorced.
+Princess Lalla Salma (born Salma Bennani, سلمى بناني; 10 May 1978) is a Moroccan engineer and former princess consort.
+She was married to King Mohammed VI from 2002 to 2018, when they discreetly divorced, and was the first wife of a Moroccan ruler to have been publicly acknowledged and given an official title.

 Early life and education

 Salma Bennani was born in Fez on 10 May 1978 to a middle-class family.
-She hails from a prominent family originally belonging to the social category of bildiyyīn ("people of the town") who were Jewish converts to Islam.
-Despite not being Berber, it is often said that Lalla Salma is of Berber origin.
+She originates from a prominent Fassi family originally belonging to the social category of bildiyyīn ("people of the town") who were Jewish converts to Islam.
 Her father, Abdelhamid Bennani, taught as a university teacher at l'École normale supérieure de Fès and her mother, Naïma Bensouda, died in 1981 when Salma was three years old.
 From then on, she and her sister Meriem (who became a doctor) were raised in Rabat by her maternal grandmother, Fatma Abdellaoui Maâne.
 She lived with her half cousin Saira in Rabat and the two are commonly seen together in public.

 She received her education in Rabat where she got her baccalaureate from Lycée Hassan II, then pursued her studies in mathematics at Lycée Moulay Youssef and then received an engineering diploma from the Advanced School for Communications and System Analysis.
 After completing her computer engineering studies in 2000, she worked for a few months as an information services engineer at ONA Group, the country's largest private holding company (which is also controlled by the Moroccan royal family).

 She is fluent in Arabic and French, and also speaks Spanish, which she learned later on, in addition to some English.

 Marriage and children

-Lalla Salma became engaged to King Mohammed VI, whom she first met during a private party in 1999, on 12 October 2001.
-Their first wedding ceremony, the sadaq ceremony (or proclamation of marriage) took place on 21 March 2002; and the zafaf (or celebration of marriage) took place on 12 and 13 July 2002 at Dar al-Makhzen (the principal Royal palace) in Rabat.
+Salma met King Mohammed VI at a private party in 1999, and their engagement took place on 12 October 2001.
+Their first wedding ceremony, the sadaq ceremony (or proclamation of marriage) took place on 21 March 2002; and the zafaf (or celebration of marriage) took place on 12 and 13 July 2002 at the Royal Palace of Rabat.

 Her marriage was significant as a break from previous tradition because it was a public marriage and she was the first wife of a Moroccan ruler to be granted an official title (in her case, "Her Royal Highness Princess Lalla Salma").
 Traditionally, the wives of Moroccan rulers were simply known as the "mother of the princes" and were hidden from the public.
 Furthermore, she came from a commoner background rather than being from a prominent tribal family like one belonging to the Zayane which was custom for royal marriages.
 Being from an urban, non-Berber background rather than being the daughter of a Berber tribal leader showed that the post-independence method of aligning with Berber notables became less important or that marriage alliances became archaic.